wancj23/Unified-Hierarchical-Signal-Processing-for-UAV-ISAC/README.md

 > See the [complete reproducibility and task-specific evaluation report](docs/Reproducibility_and_Task_Specific_Evaluation.md) for the completed parameter-calibration procedure, frozen settings, task-specific result analysis, implementation-cost record, and maximum-unambiguous-velocity clarification.
 > A print-ready [PDF version](docs/Reproducibility_and_Task_Specific_Evaluation.pdf) is provided for archival and reviewer-response use.

-> [!CAUTION]
-> The current result plots are deliberately watermarked as illustrative development data.
-They validate the complete metric and reporting workflow, but must be replaced together with their source CSV/JSON files by the frozen held-out evaluation before final submission.

 <a id="processing-pipeline"></a>

 ## 🌟 Processing Pipeline